CalebYeboah27/alx-system_engineering-devops/README.md

-This repository is about the basics of shell
+This repository is on System Engineering Devops